GMT-458-Web-GIS/geogame-ilgincigdem/README.md

 - **Color Feedback**: After each guess, players receive feedback on how close their guess was, using color-coded distance markers.
 - **Hint System**: Players can request additional hints about the location.
 Once a hint is received, no further hints are available.
 - **Scoring**: Points are awarded based on the accuracy of the guesses.
 Players have limited attempts to make correct guesses, and if attempts are exhausted, the target location is revealed automatically.
-- **Responsive Design**: The game is mobile-friendly and designed to work across different devices and screen sizes.

 ## Technologies Used